sina-chen/predictors_of_polling_errors/README.md

 ## US Senate

 To run the folowiung script you need to subscribe to pollingreport.us and save your username and password in "usr_pwd.txt" (username:password).
+First you need to run the [downloadscript_senate1998_2018.R](https://github.com/SinaMaria412/predictors_of_polling_errors/blob/master/us_senate/scrape/downloadscript_senate1998_2018.R).
+The websites with senate polling results from 1998 to 2018 will be downloaded and stored separately for every year and state/group of states as html files.
+The folder structure is year/html/.
+In a next step, to convert these html files to txt for further processing run the [convert_txt_senate.R](https://github.com/SinaMaria412/predictors_of_polling_errors/blob/master/us_senate/scrape/convert_txt_senate.R) script.
+Running this script will create the sub folder "txt" within every year folder (year/txt/) with one txt file per state.
+To extract the relevant information and combine all in one data frame run [extract_senate.R](https://github.com/SinaMaria412/predictors_of_polling_errors/blob/master/us_senate/scrape/extract_senate.R).
+The files [helper_func_senate.R](https://github.com/SinaMaria412/predictors_of_polling_errors/blob/master/us_senate/scrape/helper_func_senate.R) and [helper_func_subset_senate.R](https://github.com/SinaMaria412/predictors_of_polling_errors/blob/master/us_senate/scrape/helper_func_subset_senate.R) include necessary functions to extract relevant information from the txt files and combine this information a data frame.
+This data frame includes information on: